rkhamis/0-orchestrator/pyclient/README.md

-# g8os-resourcepool
+# Python Client

-g8os-resourcepool is the python client used to talk to [G8OS Resource Pool rest api](https://github.com/g8os/grid)
+g8os-resourcepool is the Python client used to talk to [G8OS Resource Pool API](https://github.com/g8os/resourcepool)

-## install
+## Install

 ```bash
 pip install g8os-resourcepool
 ```

-## How to use:
+## How to use

 ```python
 In [9]: from g8os import resourcepool